 Robotics – There have been increased development in automated work solutions.
 Machines now perform many repetitive or dangerous tasks.
 Robotic equipment backed by BIM data can perform faster and cheaper, as in the 3D printed bridge example above.
 A future construction site with more robotic work done along-side of traditional workers is a change that is coming.
 This change can significantly improve the bottom-line, and improve safety.
 All major leaps in work reduction technology disrupt the workforce and local community.
 Robot co-workers will impact worker morale and likely change future union negotiations.
 This is just another site consideration for long term site planning.

 Project Management– Project Management is all about planning and risk control.
 A key value of BIM implementation “is establishing a consistent and repeatable process”, (The Business Value of BIM for Infrastructure 2017, Dodge Data & Analytics) https://www2.deloitte.com/content/dam/Deloitte/us/Documents/finance/us-fas-bim-infrastructure.pdf.

 A repeatable process reduces the variability of outcomes at the site.
 Less variability means lower risk mitigation effort.
 This in turn allows management to more effectively track, control, communicate and collaborate with the entire team.

 Rapid advances in data processing and automation will enhance the BIM baseline.
 The future will most certainly bring sensors to every tangible construction element and significantly change the way the site is set up and operates.

 These are the technology factors in which to prepare for coming changes.

-The increasing demand for faster, better, and cheaper will continue to drive BIM and the construction site of the future.
+The increasing demand for faster, better, and cheaper will continue to drive BIM and the construction sites of the future in the AEC industry.